 Alternative Modalities for Healing Trauma

 The impact of war can take a tremendous toll on the body, mind, and soul.
 Research shows that up to 30 percent of the nearly 3 million U.S. troops sent to Iraq and Afghanistan are seeking care for post-traumatic stress, depression, or anxiety.
 More veterans than ever are exploring alternative modalities for healing, thanks to more research to support the benefits and better access through VA hospitals and community programs.
-Some cutting-edge alternative modalities for care are presented here.
+Some leading-edge alternative modalities for care are presented here.

 Yoga can help veterans soothe an over-stimulated nervous system and reconnect to their body.
 Research shows it can support healing conditions like sleep disorders and depression.
 Yoga for Vets, founded by a former Navy deep sea diver, features a database of free yoga classes offered to vets throughout the country.
 Yoga teacher Beryl Bender Birch, director and founder of the Give Back Yoga Foundation, has developed many yoga resources for veterans returning from Iraq and Afghanistan in the past two years.